 - If there are browsers, which are not calibrated, on any of the remote machines, the respective browser icon will be marked with a yellow warning sign.
 To calibrate it, you can drill down to the particular machine details by double click on it, or turn on the AutoCalibrateBrowsers setting in the Web tab of Test List Settings.

-- If there is an available update for the Dialog Handlers, there will be a warning icon in front of the browsers' icons.
-To update the Dialog Handler, you can drill down to the particular machine details by double click on it or login to that machine and open its Execution client.
+- When an update for the latest browser versions is available, a warning icon appears in front of the browsers' icons.
+To update Test Studio for the latest browsers on this execution server, you can drill down to the machine details in the Execution status view and use the Update button.

 To view detailed information about an Execution Server, double-click the respective row in the grid or click the magnifier icon in front of the machine name.
 The Execution Server Details screen provides extended information about the specifications, system performance and test execution status of an Execution machine.